-Each of our Named Executive Officers was also granted RSUs under the 2019 Incentive Plan (with all defined terms below defined in 2019 Incentive Plan).
-Those awards provide for full acceleration of the award if the participant undergoes a termination without Cause following a Change in Control.
+Each of our Named Executive Officers was also granted RSUs under the 2019 Incentive Plan (with all Page Fine terms below defined in 2019 Incentive Plan).
+Those awards provide 1024 black latering of award if the participant undergoes a termination without Cause following a Change in Control.